-Our DEXTENZA (local programmed-release dexamethasone) intracanalicular insert product candidate incorporates the corticosteroid dexamethasone as an active pharmaceutical ingredient in our proprietary hydrogel insert.
-We are developing DEXTENZA for the treatment of post-surgical ocular pain and inflammation and allergic conjunctivitis.
+Our DEXTENZA (sustained-release dexamethasone) intracanalicular insert product candidate incorporates the corticosteroid dexamethasone as an active pharmaceutical ingredient in our proprietary hydrogel insert.
+We are developing DEXTENZA for the treatment of post-surgical ocular pain and inflammation, allergic conjunctivitis and dry eye disease.
 We have designed DEXTENZA to deliver therapeutic levels of dexamethasone over a period of approximately 30 days.
 We have reported topline results from three Phase 3 clinical trials for the treatment of post-surgical ocular pain and inflammation and two Phase 3 clinical trials for the treatment of allergic conjunctivitis.